Independent Stakeholder Group

-The Independent Stakeholder Group (ISG) (previously called the CEG and CSEG) has been set up to challenge us as we shape and deliver our business plans.
-They played an important role in the development of our current RIIO-GD2 business plans, providing feedback and challenge throughout the planning process.
-Their assessment of our final plan is included in the Final CEG Report.
+The Independent Stakeholder Group (ISG) has been set up to challenge us as we shape and deliver our business plans.
+They played an important role in the development of our latest RIIO-GD3 Business Plan, providing feedback and challenge throughout the planning process.
+Their assessment of our Plan is set out in their response to Ofgem’s Call for Input

-The group is chaired by Maxine Frerk, who brings with her a wealth of experience from her 15 years at Ofgem.
-Most recently, Maxine was a member of Ofgem’s executive board, responsible for all aspects of regulation of the gas and electricity distribution networks.
+The group is chaired by Maxine Frerk, who brings with her a wealth of experience from her 15 years at Ofgem including as a member of Ofgem’s executive board, responsible for all aspects of regulation of the gas and electricity distribution networks.

 To reflect the different needs and perspectives of local stakeholders in both our network areas, Maxine is joined by a range of stakeholder experts from across Scotland and the south of England, reflecting specialisms such as customer research, business users, future consumers and vulnerable customers.
 Together, the group ensures that we capture and act on the views of a range of customer and stakeholder groups in developing our current and future business planning.
 If you’d like to contact the ISG, please email engagement@sgn.co.uk.

-Completed a 6-year term as a Director of Energy Action Scotland and was a member of the first Scottish Gov Fuel Poverty Advisory Group.
-One of the most rewarding experiences was setting up and directing a successful Warm Zone in Redcar.
+His experience spans industrial gas engineering, sales and marketing leadership, and public and corporate affairs.
+He has served on the board of Energy Action Scotland and was a member of the first Scottish Government Fuel Poverty Advisory Group.
+One of his most rewarding roles was establishing a successful Warm Zone in Redcar.

 Rosie McGlynn is the Founder and Director of Mentone Energy Consultancy Ltd and has over twenty years’ experience in the energy sector.
 Rosie has worked for three of the major utilities, E.ON Energy, EDF Energy and Centrica in roles in retail energy regulation, smart metering commercial and policy design.